Warming The Homeless by Noa Mellon

 WARMING THE HOMELESS

 I articulated the message I wanted to convey and asked my talented sister to design a gift tag for me, displaying that message, that could be attached to the scarves I crocheted, so the homeless would know that these were specially made for them.
 My family generously volunteers their spare time to distribute the scarves with me downtown, because there are countless homeless there.
 As soon as we hang them, they are gone!
-There IS a need and my dream is to fill that demand, help keep someone who is cold, warmer and maybe give them a little dignity along the way because I pride myself on crocheting really nice scarves that will hopefully, cheer them up and make them feel special.
+There IS a need and my dream is to fill that demand, help keep someone who is cold, warmer and maybe give them a little dignity along the way because I pride myself on crocheting cheerful and funky scarves that will hopefully serve to cheer them up and make them feel special.

 "I am not lost but I am happy you found me!